 - A Forrester Research report that 85% of B2B decision-makers rely on trusted online communities when researching business technologies.

 While the potential for Influencer Marketing is huge, many companies still don’t have a formal influencer marketing program in place vis a vis to planning, measuring and optimizing the ROI from investing in such a program.
-Now it’s time to create one, and you can do so by following these 6 steps:
+Now it’s time to create one, and you can do so by following these 6 steps (or you can read The Age of Influence for a more comprehensive take on the subject):

 1) Research who your influencers are and where they exist in social media